inkVerb/VIP/701/README.md

-# Linux 701: Lead Prep
+# Linux 701: SaaS Draft
-*Overview of multiple **backend** (server-side) languages*
+*A DevOps overview **backend**, server-side languages*

 Who this course is for:
 - Tech lead candidates who want a pragmatic & contrasting overview before going deeper
-- Inform business leaders to understand the IT world's important decisions
+- Business leaders wanting to understand the IT world's important decisions
+- Product Managers wanting to understand the pros, cons, and workflows of various server-side structures

 This course is a survey of Linux hosting, applied to three common backend languages:
+- Python
 - Node.js
 - Go
-- Python

 How they are each:
 - Installed & configured